-The soluble fiber in asparagus not only helps prevent constipation and keep you regular.
+The soluble fiber in asparagus not only helps prevent constipation and keeps you regular.
 But it also supports healthy digestion and metabolism.
 Plenty of fiber promotes good bacteria in the gut.
 Meaning less gas, upset stomach, and bloating.
 All of which are common symptoms of pregnancy.
 Soluble fiber also supports a healthy metabolism.
-Which promotes higher energy levels and a healthy weight gain during pregnancy.
+Which promotes higher energy levels and healthy weight gain during pregnancy.

 Asparagus promotes good immune health.